09 Oct Important Information Regarding No-Fault Divorce in Florida

 Regardless of which parent is awarded custody of the children, the other parent is still required to pay child support.
 The amount of money that is owed is determined by the court system.
 The ruling judge must consider the income of the non-custodial parent.
 Other factors that are considered include the custodial parent’s income, other financial resources, the amount of time the non-custodial parent spends with the kids.
 Whenever it is necessary, the court will also take into consideration the amount of money the non-custodial parent is capable of making rather than the actual amount that is being made.

 In a no-fault divorce, two qualifications must be present for alimony to be granted by a Florida court.
 First, the requesting party must be in need of the money.
 Secondly, the other party must be financially able to make alimony payments.
-If both of these qualifications are met, the court will decide on a fair amount to award the requesting spouse by taking into consideration factors such as marital contributions, standard of living, length of marriage, financial resources, and future earning capacity.
+If both of these qualifications are met, the court will decide on a fair amount to award the requesting spouse by taking into consideration factors such as marital contributions, the standard of living, length of the marriage, financial resources, and future earning capacity.

 Florida’s divorce laws are among the most progressive in the country.
 The law makes it possible for two people who are simply no longer happy being married to have a non-complicated way to dissolve the union.
 If you have additional questions regarding Florida’s no-fault divorce laws or are interested in filing for a no-fault divorce, consult a qualified divorce lawyer in your area.